postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

   **Body Type:** The schema that your data uses (for example JSON or XML).
 Auto will try to auto-detect which schema is being used.

   **Variables:** Will auto-populate with any `{{variable}}` that is in the specified request.
-Variables can either be assigned a value in the block itself, or have a value passed in
+Variables can either be assigned a value in the block itself, or have a value passed in.

   **Success:** Contains the response of a successful (If tests are assigned to the request and all pass or, in the absence of tests, a 2xx HTTP status code is received) API call which can then be connected to another block or variable value to extract a field from the response.